Disabled World Games: Accessible Games and Gaming Reviews

 In this section on gaming, we review a selection of computer games designed specifically for people who are blind or with vision impairment(s).
 Players who are blind or visually impaired now have an ever-increasing number of games to play that use sound cues instead of images to guide the player(s).

 Game publishers and developers love to focus on features that will get their titles noticed by the mainstream gaming community, such as graphics and audio.
 But there is another audience, eager to take part in these games as well.
 These gamers come from the accessibility community - a community of people with disabilities, as well as those who care about their welfare.

 Just because you may have a vision impairment, or may even be totally blind, does not mean that you cannot enjoy some fun playing games, stories, puzzles, and word challenge games both on and offline.

-Over the past few years several initiatives were launched to improve the accessibility of games.
-Several academies and universities have shown their interest by using the subject of game accessibility in student projects.
+Over the past few years, several initiatives were launched to improve the accessibility of games.
+Various academies and universities have shown their interest in using the subject of game accessibility in student projects.

 Accessible gaming features generally tend to serve one of five types of disabilities:

 - Hearing: Hard-of-hearing, deafness.

 - Mobility: Wrist, arm, leg, and hand impairments.

 - Speech: Speech impairments, language differences.